Here Comes the Sun, c. 1975 (conserved in early 1990s)

 Location: 119 E. Main Street

-The mural Here Comes the Sun was originally painted in c.
-1975.
+This variance may come from the mural’s restoration.
 Over the years, the mural experienced significant fading from sun damage and deterioration from a lack of conservation.
 It was in 1993 that Bill Kalkhof started Downtown Durham, Inc. (DDI), and that same year he raised approximately $5,000 to restore the mural to its original condition.

-Little information is known about this work, but it brings to mind one of George Harrison’s best-known Beatles compositions of the same name.
+Though she cannot remember whether she or a sponsor named the mural, it brings to mind one of George Harrison’s best-known Beatles compositions.
 In his biography Harrison states:

-"Here Comes the Sun" was written at the time when Apple [Records] was getting like school, where we had to go and be businessmen: 'Sign this' and 'sign that.'
+'Here Comes the Sun' was written at the time when Apple [Records] was getting like school, where we had to go and be businessmen: 'Sign this' and 'sign that.'
 Anyway, it seems as if winter in England goes on forever, by the time spring comes you really deserve it.
 So one day I decided I was going to sag off Apple and I went over to Eric Clapton’s house.
-The relief of not having to go see all those dopey accountants was wonderful, and I walked around the garden with one of Eric's acoustic guitars and wrote "Here Comes the Sun.”
+The relief of not having to go see all those dopey accountants was wonderful, and I walked around the garden with one of Eric's acoustic guitars and wrote 'Here Comes the Sun' [released in 1969].